NU-CEM/CompPhys/_posts/2021-08-02-Open_science.md

 ### A single page project site is created using the `README.md` file on the `gh-pages` branch.

 - In fact, Github has already used the Jekyll static site generator behind the scenes to convert your repository `README.md` file to html.
 You can access this at `https://username.github.io/website-example/`.

+> Note: Github will automatically convert a file named `README.md` on the gh-pages branch only if an `index.html` does not exist.

 - We can edit and commit changes to the `README.md` and our webpage will be updated.
   - Click on the pencil icon on your repository landing page
   - Edit the file using markdown, e.g. `The website can be accessed [here](https://lucydot.github.io/website-example/Hello-world.html).`